GongT/baobao/library/node-helpers/docs/node-helpers.api.md

 // @public (undocumented)
 export function disposableStream<T extends Writable | Readable>(stream: T): T & IDisposable;

+// Warning: (ae-missing-release-tag) "drainStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function drainStream(stream: NodeJS.ReadableStream, size: number, start?: number, extra?: number): Promise<Buffer>;

+// Warning: (ae-missing-release-tag) "dumpEventEmitterEmit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function dumpEventEmitterEmit(ev: EventEmitter): void;

+// Warning: (ae-missing-release-tag) "exists" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function exists(path: string): Promise<boolean>;

+// Warning: (ae-missing-release-tag) "existsSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function existsSync(path: string): boolean;

 // Warning: (ae-missing-release-tag) "HexDumpLoggerStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)